iwismer/rusty-timer/README.md

 Stream reads from a reader and save all the reads to a file called reads.txt in the current directory ```streamer -f reads.txt 10.0.0.51```

+### TODO

+- Add import of bib-chip file and ppl file to show last participant's name
+- Better documentation
+- Connections to multiple readers
+- More error checking (connections to reader and client)
+- More graceful way of shutting down the program
+- Basic GUI

 ## Read Emulator

 This is a chip read emulation program designed for testing race timing software.